 Must-Have Mountain Biking Gear

 Around 40 million people enjoy mountain biking every year.
-It’s a relatively low-cost sport that allows you to connect to nature in new ways.
-You don’t need a license or permit to bike, which makes it fun for all ages.
+It’s a great way to get outside and connect to nature in new ways.
+You don’t need a license or bike permit, making it fun for all ages.
 But riding in the mountains or on rugged trails isn’t the same as pedaling over paved roads.
 The good news is that there aren’t any cars around, but you’ll need to prepare for new terrain to reduce your risk of injury along the way.
 So, what do you need to get started?
+Stock up on these mountain bike gear essentials to enjoy a scenic adventure you’ll never forget:

 Mountain Bike

 It all starts with the bike itself.
 Don’t use a road bicycle or single-speed when climbing steep hills.
 They have thin tires that will get stuck in the mud.
 You also need to be able to shift gears depending on the incline.
-There are lots of different types of mountain bikes to choose from, but trail bikes tend to be the best for beginners.
-They are built for dirt roads and hills and usually cost less than mountain bikes.
-If you plan on taking on some seriously tough terrain, use an all-mountain or fat tire bike for extra traction when driving over snow, sand and unstable rocks.
+There are many mountain bike types to choose from, but trail bikes tend to be the best for beginners.
+They are built for dirt roads and hills and usually cost less than mountain bikes, improving the accessibility for those new to the sport.
+If you plan on taking on seriously tough terrain, use an all-mountain or fat tire bike for extra traction when driving over snow, sand and unstable rocks.

 Helmet

-You should always wear a helmet when riding a bike, especially if it’s on a mountain.
-It doesn’t matter where you’re riding — you need to protect your head by wearing either a half-face or full-face helmet.
+You should always wear a mountain bike helmet when trail riding.
+It doesn’t matter where you’re riding — you need to protect your head by wearing a half-face or full-face helmet.
 Use a visor or goggles to protect your eyes from dirt and debris.
-Make sure the helmet fits securely on your head without making it uncomfortable to ride.
+Ensure the helmet fits securely on your head without making it uncomfortable to ride.

 Use the Cardo Packtalk Outdoor to Keep in Touch on the Trail